Partially stripped wallpaper hanging off a wall, removing wallpaper without damaging the drywall behind

 Before you do anything, test a corner.

-- Vinyl-coated or non-strippable — won’t lift dry.
-This is what most older wallpaper is.
+• Vinyl-coated or non-strippable, won’t lift dry.
+Most older wallpaper is this.
 Continue with the scoring and soaking method below.

 Step 2: Prep the Room

-- Take everything off the walls — pictures, switch plates, vent covers.
+1. Take everything off the walls, pictures, switch plates, vent covers.

-- Cover electrical outlets with painter’s tape and small pieces of plastic.
-Water + outlets = bad.
+3. Cover electrical outlets with painter’s tape and small pieces of plastic.
+Water and outlets don’t mix.

 Step 3: Score the Wallpaper